GeorgeRoe/rust-mmu-guest-lecture/README.md

 The slides for my MMU Guest Lecture on the rust programming language given on the 28th November 2025.

-To start the slide show:
+To view the slides either visit the [GitHub pages site for this repo](https://georgeroe.github.io/rust-mmu-guest-lecture), or clone and start the slideshow locally:

 ```sh
 npm i